Skip to main content

 Link to commit: 509199cffdcf5ca0b9baf430ff8e6bcf236f0e1a

-The eco vents can be set to the 4 base eco by using the same "eco-info" values as for the eco blobs.
+The eco vents can be set to the four base ecos by using the same eco-info values as for the eco blobs.

-Note that the under part of the vent in the game are not part of the actor but are actually part of the level's geometry, you'll need to add them/create them as well in Blender to get them in game.
+Note that the lower part of the vent in the game is not part of the actor but is actually part of the level's geometry, you'll need to add them/create them as well in Blender to get them in game.

-Here's examples for the 4 basic eco vents you can make:
+Here's some examples for the four basic eco vents you can make:

 Yellow eco vent: